Skip to main content

 Solar in Teesside: The 2026 Reality

 The UK's solar market in 2026 looks significantly different from even two years ago.
-Grant rules have shifted, energy prices have stabilised at stubbornly high levels, and the type of homeowner choosing solar has broadened well beyond early adopters.
-Install rates in Teesside have risen year-on-year since 2022.
-Hampshire installer Solent Solar reports similar growth along the South Coast — confirming the trend is national.
+Grant rules have shifted, energy prices have stabilised at stubbornly high levels, and the type of homeowner choosing solar has broadened well beyond the early adopters who dominated installs before 2022.
+Install rates in Teesside — across Middlesbrough, Stockton-on-Tees, Hartlepool, Darlington, Yarm and the surrounding towns — have risen year-on-year since 2022.
+Hampshire installer Solent Solar reports similar growth along the South Coast, confirming the trend is national rather than a Teesside anomaly.

 Battery Storage Changes the Maths